nickyjhong/PERN-stack-notes/algo-notes/udemy-dsa/problem-solving-patterns.md

   // Space: O(1)

   function sumZero(arr) {
-    let left = 0;
+    // start pointer at beginning and end of array let left = 0;
     let right = arr.length - 1;
     while (left < right) {
       let sum = arr[left] + arr[right];
       if (sum === 0) {
         return [arr[left], arr[right]]
-      } else if (sum > 0) {
+      // if the sum is greater than 0, that means the first number is too low } else if (sum > 0) {
         right --;
       } else {